Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 14138: no sun
 - 1413A: no sun
 - 1413B: no sun
-- 1413E: other feather, no double lines, other handle: THREE HUNDRED
+- 1413E: other feather, no double lines, other handle
 - 1413F: per 3E
-- 14140: no double lines
+- 14140: no double lines: THREE HUNDRED
 - 14146: after R22, but true circle
 - 1414D: bigger uraeus
 - 14176: back after 77